1983 Brazilian Grand Prix

 The 1983 Brazilian Grand Prix was a Formula One motor race held at Jacarepaguá on 13 March 1983.
-It was the first round of the 1983 Formula One season.
+It was the first race of the 1983 Formula One World Championship.

 Qualifying

 Andrea de Cesaris in the first race for the new Alfa Romeo 890T V8 turbo engine, was excluded after failing to stop for a weight check during Saturday qualifying.